Personal profile

 Biography

-I am an early modern historian working on material culture, cultural encounters, and global history.
-In September 2023, I will start as Deputy Director and Scientific Lead of the John Rylands Research Institute.
+I am Professor of Early Modern History, working on material culture, cultural encounters, and global history, as well as the Deputy Director and Scientific Lead of the John Rylands Research Institute.

 Research interests

-My next monograph Narrating the Dragoman’s Self in the Veneto-Ottoman Balkans, c.
-1550–1650 (2023) is a microhistory of the Salvagos, an Istanbul family of Venetian interpreters and spies travelling the sixteenth- and seventeenth-century Mediterranean.
+My most recent monograph Narrating the Dragoman’s Self in the Veneto-Ottoman Balkans, c.
+1550–1650 (Routledge, 2023) is a microhistory of the Salvagos, an Istanbul family of Venetian interpreters and spies travelling the sixteenth- and seventeenth-century Mediterranean.
 Part monograph and part memoir, this volume opens a conversation between translation studies, Mediterranean studies, and the history of life-writing.
+The book launch, hosted by The Society for Renaissance Studies, is available here.

-In-Between Textiles, 1400-1800 (2023) is my most recent edited volume.
+In-Between Textiles, 1400-1800 (Amsterdam University Press, 2023), my most recent edited volume, is shortlisted for both the Association of Dress Historians Book of the Year 2024 and the 2024 R.L.
+Shep Memorial Book Award of the Textile Society of America.
 This is a decentred study of how textiles shaped, disrupted, and transformed subjectivities in the age of the first globalisation.

-Previous monographs focus on the Battle of Lepanto, in particular its sixteenth-century global event-making and the impact of material culture on the production of history.
-I have co-edited Mediterranean Slavery Revisited (500–1800) (2014), which develops a semantic, praxeological, and transcultural approach to slaving practices; The Habsburg Mediterranean, 1500–1800 (2021), which proposes a thalassographic approach to Habsburg dominions inspired by debates of oceanic history and assemblage theory; and Scribal Practice and the Global Cultures of Colophons, 1400–1800 (2022) that charts the global diversity of early modern colophons to develop a new conceptual framework for the study of colophons.
+Two earlier monographs (3 vols.) focus on the Battle of Lepanto, in particular its sixteenth-century global event-making and the impact of material culture on the production of history.
+My research on Lepanto has been awarded the Friedrich Meinecke Prize.
+I have co-edited Mediterranean Slavery Revisited (500–1800) (2014), which develops a semantic, praxeological, and transcultural approach to slaving practices; The Habsburg Mediterranean, 1500–1800 (2021, open access), which proposes a thalassographic approach to Habsburg dominions inspired by debates of oceanic history and assemblage theory; and Scribal Practice and the Global Cultures of Colophons, 1400–1800 (2022) that charts the global diversity of early modern colophons to develop a new conceptual framework for the study of colophons.